liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 To allow the other clusters to peer with your cluster(s), you need to register a set of DNS records that specify the cluster(s) available in your domain, with the different parameters required to establish the connection.

-In a scenario where we have to manage the discovery of multiple clusters, it can be useful to manage the entire set updating it in a unique place.
+In a scenario where we have to manage multiple clusters' discovery, it can be useful to manage the entire set updating it in a unique place.
 We only have to know how the Authentication Service is reachable from the external world.

 #### Get the Required Values

 The first required value is or the __hostname__ or the __IP address__ where it is reachable.
-If you specified a name during the installation, it will be reachable with an Ingress (you can get it with `kubectl get ingress -n liqo`), if not it is exposed with a NodePort Service, so you can get one if the IPs of the nodes of your cluster (`kubectl get nodes -o wide`).
+If you specified a name during the installation, it would be reachable with an Ingress (you can get it with `kubectl get ingress -n liqo`), if an ingress is not configured, the other cluster is exposed with a NodePort Service, you can get one if the IPs of your cluster's nodes (`kubectl get nodes -o wide`).

-The second required value is the __port__ where it is reachable.
-If you are using an Ingress it should be reachable at port `443`.
-Otherwise if you are using a NodePort Service you can get the port executing
-`kubectl get service -n liqo auth-service`, an output example could be:
+The second required value is the __port__ where the remote cluster's auth service is reachable.
+For instance, if you are using an Ingress, it should by default be reachable at port `443`.
+Otherwise, if you are using a NodePort Service you can get the port executing `kubectl get service -n liqo auth-service`, an output example could be:

 ```txt
 NAME           TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)         AGE
 auth-service   NodePort   10.81.20.99   <none>        443:30740/TCP   2m7s
 ```

-where "30740" is the port where the service is listening and can be contacted outside the cluster.
+In this example, "30740" is the port where the service is listening and can be contacted outside the cluster.

 #### DNS Configuration

-Now, it is possible to configure the records necessary to enable the DNS discovery process.
 In the following example, we present a `bind9`-like configuration for a hypothetical domain `example.com`.
 It exposes two Liqo-enabled cluster named `liqo-cluster` and `liqo-cluster-2`.
 The first one exposes the Auth Service at `1.2.3.4:443`, while the second at `2.3.4.1:8443`.

 ```txt